 There are no specific requirements for this library.
 However, we strongly advise distributing your smaller documents across folders in the library.
 You can choose what folders to include in the document template configuration so that once you run JungleDocs, unnecessary folders will not be shown.

-- Enter the name and click OK.
+3. Enter the library name and click OK.
 Now you will have to create folders that will represent groups of items in the library.

 2. Configure a JungleDocs rule

-- Under Small parts library location, click Browse and select your Small Parts library.
+3. Under Specify small parts library location, click Browse and select your Small Parts library.

-- Save the settings.
-Now JungleDocs will indicate that the rule has a Small Parts library assigned to it:
+4. Save the settings.
+Notice the changed JungleDocs icon indicating that the rule has a Small Parts library assigned to it.

 Now we can move on to the final step: configuring the template to include Small Parts.

 3. Configure a document template

-- When you place these content controls in the template, they can be replaced by the content of the document(s) from the folder they represent in the Small Parts library.
+3. When you place these content controls in the template, they will be replaced by the content of the document(s) from the folder they represent in the Small Parts library.

 Note: for best results, we recommend placing every Small